charlielito/vision-sentiment-analysis-googleapi/README.md

  * The `Create Credentials` button will pop up a list of different types of Credentials: select `Service account  key.`
  * Create a `New service account` and fill the `Service account name` field and the `Role` field (that can be Project->Owner).
 Select as `Key type` JSON and finish with the button `Create`.
 A .json file will be instantly downloaded and saved locally. ***Put that file in the repository folder***

-For a visual tutorial go to `instructions` folder from this repository.
+For a visual tutorial go to the [Instructions](https://github.com/charlielito/vision-sentiment-analysis-googleapi/tree/master/instructions) folder from this repository.

 ## Usage